Victorian TAFE teachers reclassification readiness program

 You can expect that there will be many parts of many units that align with many things that you have done in your work.
 We will tease out those things, and work out for you the best combination of assessment that reflects both what you have done before and what you will be doing while you are enrolled with us; our goal is to meet the Rules of Evidence, not limit ourselves to traditional definitions.

 We do that when you get started, through what we call the Personal Learning Plan process.
 That plan will tell you how to approach each unit, in which order and over what time frame to help you succeed in your preferred length of time.
-(If you’d like to complete the Survey now, you can get hold of it from the Download More Information tab, below.)
+You can access our Personal Learning Plan Survey by clicking the button at the top of this page.

 Then, we begin.